- "The capital may already be in ruins, but I will protect Klaipeda."

 - Multishot: Rapid Fire is described as being the crossbow version of this trope (the Quarrel Shooter loads multiple arrows into the crossbow), although the shots are fired in rapid succession rather than all at once.

-A class available to Archers once they reach Rank 3, Sappers are all about preparing traps for their enemies.
+A class available to Archers, Sappers are all about preparing traps for their enemies.
 They have a wide variety of traps at their disposal, even using their enemy's own enchantments against them!

 Tropes associated with Sappers:

 - Beat Them at Their Own Game: Detonate Traps can be used on magic circles or ground that's been enchanted by the enemy.
 It doesn't matter what the enchantment was supposed to do—it'll blow up in the enemy's face all the same.

 - Booby Trap: The Conceal skill hides deployed traps from enemies for a time being.

 - Grenade Tag: Collar Bomb is a variation—the bomb only goes off when the enemy thus tagged touches another enemy.